 Most business owners didn’t start their business because they loved the idea of managing cash flow – they had an idea, vision and passion that propelled them forward.
-That is why keeping track of finances tends to be one of the biggest challenges for small business owners.
+That is why keeping track of finances tends to be one of the biggest challenges for small business owners to do without the help of a financial advisor.
 The most important step for managing your money is to remain organized and think through the different factors that can both positively and negatively impact your cashflow, including saving, maximizing rewards, hiring and taking advantage of tax benefits.
+A great way to track your expenses is by using Everlance.
+If you ever need assistance with handling your finances, then consider contacting this wealth management service.

-Below are a few best practices and everyday actions that small businesses can take to manage their money more effectively.
+Below are a few best practices shared by https://www.boostcredit101.com and everyday actions that small businesses can take to manage their money more effectively.

 DON’T: Believe saving a small percentage won’t add up